photopea/photopea/README.md

 Photopea is a free online tool for editing raster :art: and vector graphics with support for **PSD, XCF and Sketch** files.

-Since Photopea is not fully open-source project, this account serves as a place for bug reports and general discussion.
+Since Photopea is not fully open-source, this account serves as a place for bug reports and general discussion.

 Supported formats:
 - Complex: PSD, XCF, Sketch, XD, CDR, SVG, EPS, PDF, WMF, EMF.